akhilm1607/100daysVerilog/README.md

 # 100DaysofVERILOG

-#### The README.md file lists the contents of the design for each day.
+The README.md file lists the contents of the design for each day.

-'**DAY 1**' : Structural modelling of basic gates using universal gates
+**'DAY 1'** : Structural modelling of basic gates using universal gates